lpfgarcia/ucipp/README.md

 ucipp
 =====

-UCI++: A huge collection of datasets for supervised classification problems in ARFF format
+UCI++: A huge collection of preprocessed datasets for supervised classification problems in ARFF format